-In addition, since hematology is central to all Year 2 Units, introductory objectives to the subject are included in the unit.
-The general approach will be to present the student with patient problems and other activities in a variety of formats including PBLM's, standardized patients, real patients, clinical case presentations and basic science resource sessions.
-Students will be required to develop and master learning issues necessary to understand infectious diseases and solve patient problems that arise from microbial infections.
+In addition, since hematology is central to all of the Year 2 Units, introductory objectives to the subject are included in the unit.
+The general approach will be to present the student with patient problems in a variety of formats (ePBLM's, standardized patients, clinical case presentations and basic science resource sessions) and to require students to develop and master the learning issues necessary to understand the infectious process (and incidentally to attempt to solve the patient problem).